itbusina/testlemon-docs/docs/docs/index.md

 - ```${{ func.guid() }}``` - Returns new GUID.
 - ```${{ gpt-4o.text() }}``` - Returns text from OpenAI API (GPT-4o) with 100 tokens.
 - ```${{ gemma:2b.text(50) }}``` - Returns text from Gemma:2b model Ollama API with 50 max tokens.

+Notes: make sure to specify the OpenAPI key and endpoint to use 'gpt-' function, and ollama endpoint to use 'ollama' functions.

 ###### Basic functions
 ```json